Frans Luycx: Life

 It is possible that Luycx travelled in 1640.
 It is believed that he was ennobled, together with his two brothers, around 1642.
 Luycx was referred to as 'von Luxenstein' from that time onwards.
-Around 1643 he is recorded as having pupils or assistants in his workshop.
+Around 1643, he is recorded as having pupils or assistants in his workshop.
 In that year his first wife died.
 The next year he married 24-year old Eleanora Claurens who was likely the mother of his three children.
 A first son was born in 1645.
 His second wife died in childbirth in 1651.

 In the period 1648–1650 Luycx likely travelled to the courts of the Electors to paint their portraits.
 In 1652 he traveled to his hometown Antwerp to obtain a certificate of legal birth and good behaviour.
 The next year he was back in Austria likely visiting Prague on his return trip.
 On 14 June 1654 Luycx married for the third time.
 His bride was called Eva Rosina Ottin.
 The couple received a wedding present from the Emperor.
 After the death of Emperor Ferdinand III, Luyckx was confirmed in his status as court painter.
 The new Emperor Leopold I, however, did not avail himself as much of Luyckx's services as the former Emperor.

 Archduke Leopold Wilhelm of Austria who had returned to Austria after serving as Governor of the Spanish Netherlands from 1647 to 1656, became his patron.
 Luyckx accompanied the Archduke on his travels and stayed with him in Laibach after the Archduke had fallen ill from kidney stones.

-The artist died in his residence in Vienna on 1 May 1668.
+The artist in his residence in Vienna died on 1 May 1668.